johnborillo/weather-app/README.md

 ---

-Thank you for checking out our weather app!
+Thank you for checking out my weather app!
 If you have any questions or feedback, don't hesitate to reach out.
 Happy weather tracking! 🌦️